-However, we anticipate that the trust will lease or purchase selected farms and ranches in cases where families cannot afford to pass land to a young family member(s) or neighbor.
-It would also work with landowners who do not have children with farming interests.
-In these cases, the trust would lease and/or buy selected properties for future lease and sale to young RF members who meet certain requirements.
+In these cases, we anticipate that the local trusts will lease or purchase selected farms and ranches when the owner(s) cannot afford to pass her/his land to a young family member(s) or neighbor.
+This process would also work with landowners who do not have children with farming interests.
+In both situations, the local trust would hold selected properties for future lease and sale to young producers who meet certain requirements.

 Financing Producer-Owned Brands

 There is very little profit in organic and conventional commodities shipped out of the Missouri Valley.
 Increasing farm profits in the Valley, and around major cities requires consumer support for high-profile, producer-owned brands.
 Given the lack of free cash in local farm economies, product and market development for these brands depends on investor support from within the region.

 In turn, investor support requires sound business practices with good accounting and regular financial reports to producers, investors and landowners.
 This market information system outlines the accounting process.
-Marketing co-op staff will use this data to prepare annual business plans and host local meetings where shareholders negotiate returns to land, labor, capital and management.
+Marketing co-op staff will use these data to prepare annual business plans and host local meetings where shareholders negotiate returns to land, labor, capital and management.